-Thaw the potato cakes prior to reheating them by pulling the bag out of the freezer and placing it into the refrigerator.
-Allow the cakes to slowly thaw overnight.
+Thawing: Thaw the potato cakes slowly prior to reheating them by pulling the bag out of the freezer and placing it into the refrigerator.
+Make sure to allow the cakes to slowly thaw overnight.

 When it’s time to reheat them, you can simply place each potato cake on a plate and reheat in the microwave, covered with a plate cover or paper towel until warmed through.

 For even better reheated results, reheat them in a pan over medium-low heat.
 Use non-stick pan, that way no additional oil will be needed.
 This will help the Mashed Potato Cakes retain their original crisp.

 DID YOU MAKE THIS RECIPE?
 PLEASE leave a 🌟 star rating!
 Let me know how you liked it by leaving the 📝 comment below or share and tag me on social media @willcookforsmiles.
 DON’T FORGET to subscribe to my newsletter!

 Optional Mix Ins (one or combination of any):

 - 2-3 tbsp herbs like parsley or dill weed*